hjc0712/Hammer--Fairy--YOLOv3/README.md

     11 0.413 0.795 0.03 0.064
     ```
     * train.txt & valid.txt & classes.names are in the right directory and contain the correct information.
+5. For demo purposes, we also need to download the model we trained and put it in the folder "checkpoints": [Our Model](https://www.dropbox.com/s/4ystpsy9xwg0old/yolov3_ckpt_309.pth?dl=0)

 ## Training
 Now we are ready to staring trainning. run: